"Came into this world with nothin' and so far still have most of it!" :o)

 As it turned out, that meeting in 1970, gave birth to a busy thirty year music ministry that has taken me through most of the mid-west, a three and a half month tour of Australia, five tours to Hawaii and one to Alaska (in November - in retribution for the one to Hawaii in February :o)

 As I said above; I feel what I play, and my Gospel music is a little different; sounds a little jazzy, and my jazz may even sound a little Gospeley?? (if that's even possible) I believe all my stuff probably comes out as a musical interpretation of all the events of my life.
 It's been called "semi-sanctified-bluesy-jazzy-Gospelish stuff" and that's cool cause I'm the one who calls it that!
-I don't play out much anymore but I do a few shows and benefits and special Church related events and stuff.
+I don't play out much anymore but I do an occasional TV show, benefits here and there, and special Church related events and stuff.
 For the record, I try to (and usually succeed at) thoroughly enjoy every note I play.
 If it ain't fun, or at the least, has the possibilities of being fun; I simply doesn't fit into my schedule.

 You'll notice that I also prohibit "religious and political" discussion just to keep us all "united" on what we all are supposed to be agreeing on, which is: the Chromatic harmonica.